Major Arena Soccer League: Attendance

+^{†} Does not include 8 games where attendance was not reported.
+The PASL 2009–10 regular season consisted of 95 games total.

+^{‡} Does not include 10 games where attendance was not reported.
+The PASL 2010–11 regular season consisted of 94 games total.

+^{•} Due to COVID-19 only 17 out of 41 games this season where attendance was recorded.
+In the Ron Newman Cup Playoffs only 5 out 14 games recorded attendance.

+^{¶} Does not include 2 regular season games where attendance was not reported; the MASL 2021–22 regular season consisted of 141 games total.
+Does not include 5 playoff games where attendance was not reported; the 2022 Ron Newman Cup Playoffs consisted of 18 games total.

+^{#} Does not include 2 playoff matches in which attendance was not reported.

 Sponsorship

 The official game ball was made by Puma SE through the 2016–17 season.
 Starting in the 2017–18 season, Mitre became the official ball sponsor of both the MASL and M2.

 Broadcast rights

 Select 2018–2019 MASL matches were broadcast on Eleven Sports Network in the United States.

 Some matches are also broadcast regionally throughout the United States.